Brandon Morrow: San Diego Padres

-On December 16, 2014, Morrow signed a 1-year, $2.5 million contract with the San Diego Padres.
+On December 16, 2014, Morrow signed a one-year, $2.5 million contract with the San Diego Padres.
 He made 5 starts with the Padres in 2015, posting a 2.73 ERA and 23 strikeouts, before going on the disabled list with right shoulder inflammation in early May.
 He remained on the disabled list into August, when it was determined that he required season-ending surgery to correct a shoulder impingement.
 On December 17, Morrow signed a minor league contract with the Padres that included an invitation to spring training.

 Los Angeles Dodgers

 On January 25, 2017, Morrow signed a minor-league contract with the Los Angeles Dodgers that included an invitation to major league spring training.
 He did not make the major league team and was assigned to the Triple-A Oklahoma City Dodgers to begin the season.
 Morrow was called up by the Dodgers on May 29, due to a clause in his contract that would have forced the Dodgers to waive him if he wasn't called up.
 By the end of the season, Morrow had settled into a role as the Dodgers' setup man.
 In 45 appearances out of the Dodgers bullpen, he was 6–0 with a 2.06 ERA with 50 strikeouts and two saves.

 Morrow allowed one run in 32/3 innings in the 2017 NLDS, zero runs in 42/3 innings in the 2017 NLCS and five runs in 51/3 innings in the 2017 World Series.
-He was only the second person in history to pitch in all seven games of the World Series.
+He was only the second person in history to pitch in all seven games of a World Series, Darold Knowles having done so in 1973.